JonasAlfredsson/docker-fail2ban/README.md

 mail every time the server starts, a jail starts or a ban is issued.
 This gets a bit annoying so anything else than mails regarding bans issued is [shut off][9] by having the two empty variables inside `sendmail-common.local`.
-This can be reinstated by just removing this file.
+The default behaviour can be reinstated by just removing this file.

-If no external mail provider is specified (check out the `fail2ban.env` example) mail will be directed to `root@localhost:25`.
+If no external mail provider is specified (check out the `fail2ban.env` example), all mail will be directed to `root@localhost:25`.
+This way you should be able to read any mails by simply typing `mail` in you host machine's terminal.

 # Extensive Details